 Be ready for a winter disaster

 In Calgary, large amounts of snow can fall quickly and on occasion knock out power or leave roads impassable.
 Having a 72 hour emergency kit stocked and ready for use will help you feel safe and secure over the holidays.
-Make sure to have extra supplies like food, water, and warm cloths if visitors are staying for long periods of time.
+Make sure to have extra supplies like food, water, and warm clothes if visitors are staying for extended periods of time.